 Legislative Committee.
 A Legislative Committee shall exist to initially deliberate over any advocacy and/or legislative matters for consideration by the larger group.
 Recommendations to support or not support issues should be brought to a vote by the full Coalition.

-HUD Continuum of Care Funding Committee (“NOFA Committee”).
+HUD Continuum of Care Funding Programs Committee (“NOFA Committee”).
 The committee shall be comprised of Coalition members with experience and willingness to work on the federal grant.

 Point-In-Time Committee.
 This committee plans and supports implementation of the annual Point-In-Time Count of the Homeless, including related reports and activities such as the Housing Inventory Chart of Homeless Beds and needs analysis.